ncke/fractals/README.md

 Secondly, we perform the plot itself.
 At this stage we aren’t thinking about an image format or colours.
 Instead, we concentrate on the mathematics of the fractal itself at each point in the region of interest.

-We have a polymorphic data type called a `Tile a` that stores all of the values in a rectangular area.
+We have a polymorphic data type called `Tile a` that stores all of the values in a rectangular area.
 And, in fact, we have a data type called `Region` that we use to specify exactly where that rectangular area is and its size.
-Without going into too much detail yet, we now have a populated  `Tile Int`.
+Without going into too much detail yet, we plot to create a populated  `Tile Int`.

-In the third stage we shade each of those points.
+In the third stage we shade each of the points in the tile.
 We go back over the tile and generate RGB values which now gives us a `Tile (Int, Int, Int)`.

 The fourth and final step is to render the RGB tile into an image that we can view.
 For simplicity, and to avoid external dependencies, we use the P3 (.ppm) format.
 P3 is text-based and uncompressed.
 This is a little hungry for disk space, but this is not a project about image compression.
 On a Mac, the Preview app will handle P3 images or we can use a utility like ToyViewer [3].

 ## Plotting.
 The most interesting parts of the fractal-producing process are plotting and shading.
-Let’s discuss plotting first; this is organised in the `Plot` module, but most of the work happens in the `Tile` and `Algorithm` modules.
+Let’s discuss plotting first; the plot is organised by the `Plot` module, but most of the work happens in the `Tile` and `Algorithm` modules.

 #### More about tiles.

 We already know that we are going to generate a fully populated `Tile Int`.
-The tile data type isn’t just a container for Ints.
+The tile data type isn’t just a container for `Int`s.
 Instead it knows that it is a tile — some bounded rectangular zone in the plane.
-So it has a `region` property to describe the location, and an `elements` property to hold the actual values.
+So it has a `region` property to describe the location of that zone, and an `elements` property to hold the actual values.

 When you think about it, the properties for the region and the elements in a tile are inextricably linked.
-We can’t just take the elements from one tile and plonk them together with the region from another tile.
+We can’t just take the elements from one tile and the region from another tile.
 At least, if we did do that then the outcome would not be a valid reflection of the reality that we are trying to model.
 To prevent this, `Tile` is implemented as an abstract data type.
 We use encapsulation to hide away implementation details as well as to maintain the conceptual purity of a tile.
 For example, we don’t expose how our storage of the elements is actually arranged.
 It’s a list of lists, but another programmer doesn’t need to know that, they can just use the `element` function to query for a value at a particular x-y location.

-More significantly, we abstract away the process for creating a `Tile` so that the relationship between the region and its elements is enforced.
+More significantly, we abstract away the process for creating and populating a `Tile` so that the relationship between the region and its elements is enforced.
 Instead of exposing the initialiser, we provide a `generate` function that must be used to create tiles.
 The type signature looks like this:

   `generate :: Region -> (Int -> Int -> a) -> Tile a`